 Trust, Gift and Estate Specialist, Rebecca Alicea, discusses how effective estate planning differs from other types of financial planning.
 This video will explain how the higher 2016 exemption can affect your estate plan, how often to review your estate plan, and a few other things to watch for.

-Senior Assurance Managers, Rich Fuchs and Dennis Murtha discuss some tips you need to consider when preparing for a financial statement audit.
+Senior Assurance Managers, discuss some tips you need to consider when preparing for a financial statement audit.
 This video provides you with five key tips you should follow to ensure you will have faster, more seamless financial statement audit.

 Senior Assurance Manager Adam Doctor discusses some important Accounting Standard Updates (ASU’s) that should be implemented soon.
 This video offers insights on how new Accounting Standard Updates impacting corporations will simplify reporting for them and when they will go into effect.

-Senior Tax Manager Paul J. Alampi, CPA discusses a few important tax considerations when moving from one state to another.
-This video will provide you with five tips on how to establish your new permanent home and clear and convincing evidence you have changed your domicile for tax purposes.
+This video discusses a few important tax considerations when moving from one state to another.
+You will be provided with five tips on how to establish your new permanent home and clear and convincing evidence you have changed your domicile for tax purposes.